Board of Education

 - City of Eudora Commission Report

-The following are highlights of the discussion and action from the regular board meeting on December 12, 2024.
-For a more detailed account of the meeting, please access the meeting agenda in BoardDocs.
+The following are highlights of the discussion and actions from the regular board meeting on January 8, 2026.
+For a more detailed account, please access the meeting agenda in Diligent.

 To view the live stream of the Board Meeting, please visit the "Live" page of our YouTube Channel.